w3f/General-Grants-Program/grants/speculative/bit_country.md

     **Economy**

-    Create currency for your country, and incentivize the people who contribute to your community.
+    Create currency for your country, or import your existing tokens and incentivize the people who contribute to your community.

     As your community grows, your currency will gain value on the exchange.
 Everyone in the community will benefit from this.
 Countries can be auctioned, rewarding all who had a stake in it.
+(Imagine a bit country with 100,000 active users)

     **Residents**